New Delhi, the 31st March, 2014

 These rules shall apply to

-every company incorporated as a Nidhi pursuant to the provisions of Section 406
+Every company incorporated as a Nidhi pursuant to the provisions of Section 406 of the Act

 In these rules, unless the context otherwise requires

 “Act” means the Companies Act, 2013 (18 of 2013);

 “Doubtful Asset” means a borrowal account which has remained a Non-performing asset for more than two years but less than three years;

 “Loss Asset” means a borrowal account which has remained a Non-performing asset for more than three years or where in the opinion of the Board, a shortfall in the recovery of the loan account is expected because the documents executed may become invalid if subjected to legal process or for any other reason;

 “Net Owned Funds” means the aggregate of paid up equity share capital and free reserves as reduced by accumulated losses and intangible assets appearing in the last audited balance sheet: